neojato/ngx-barcode-input/README.md

 ### Features:

-- The component has minimum styling
+- The component has minimal styling
-- There is no need to include a component-specific external stylesheet, only the Font Awesome stylesheet
+- There is no need to include a component-specific external stylesheet
 - As the input component takes a plain input and projects it, this means that by design the component supports all standard HTML input attributes, including custom attributes (data-), all the accessiblity properties, etc.
 - This also means that these components are compatible with Angular Forms
 - This repo is designed as a library in the [Angular Package Format v4.0](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit#heading=h.k0mh3o8u5hx).